msazanov/matter2MQTT/README.md

 - Modules must handle their own configuration via the provided `config` module.
 - Modules must manage their own resource lifecycle.
 - Modules must never be explicitly referenced in the core server logic; always use dynamic loading.
+- Always use the logger module for logging; avoid direct console usage.
+- Logger automatically detects module context from the call stack.

 ---